google/flax/docs/experimental/nnx/nnx_basics.md

 Seasoned Linen and Haiku users might recognize that having all the state in a single structure is not always the best choice as there are cases in which you might want to handle different subsets of the state differently.
-This a common occurrence when interacting with JAX transform, for example, not all the model's state can or should be differentiated when interacting which `grad`, or sometimes there is a need to specify what part of the model's state is a carry and what part is not when using `scan`.
+This a common occurrence when interacting with JAX transforms, for example, not all the model's state can or should be differentiated when interacting which `grad`, or sometimes there is a need to specify what part of the model's state is a carry and what part is not when using `scan`.

-To solve this `split` allows you to pass one or more `Filter`s to partition the Variables into mutually exclusive States.
+To solve this, `split` allows you to pass one or more `Filter`s to partition the Variables into mutually exclusive States.
 The most common Filter being Variable types as shown below.